valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 Instead, all variable and function definitions are required to be declared as local.
 To do so, you'll need to prepend the [_local_](https://www.lua.org/manual/5.1/manual.html#2.4.7) keyword to your declarations.
-For example, the following snippet will be considered perfectly valid by Redis:
+For example, the following snippet will be considered perfectly valid by Valkey:

 ```lua
 local my_local_variable = 'some value'